 The system is committed to permanent public access, and contains a growing group of government databases.
 Access is through a sophisticated search engine, or, if a particular document is needed, through easy-to-drill-down menus.

 The American Library Association's Government Documents Round Table (GODORT) provides this valuable listing of links to databases providing by state governments:

 The databases linked on these pages are only a selected subset of U.S. and Texas government databases freely available on the Web.
 For other sources of data, and other listings of databases, see the box at the left on this page: "Other sources of government data."

-The Government Printing Office's Federal Digital System (FDSys) is a major database of online government information.
+The Government Publishing Office's Federal Digital System (FDSys) is a major database of online government information.
 See the box at the left for more information.